 Powerboat News provides comprehensive coverage of the world’s leading powerboat racing championships:

-UIM F1H2O World Championship – The pinnacle of circuit powerboat racing, featuring the world’s fastest drivers in purpose-built catamarans reaching speeds over 220 km/h.
+UIM F1H2O World Championship – The pinnacle of circuit powerboat racing, featuring the world’s fastest drivers in purpose-built catamarans reaching speeds in excess of 250 km/h.

 UIM F2 World Championship – The proving ground for future F1H2O champions, where emerging talent battles for supremacy in one of motorsport’s most competitive junior categories.